rbb-dev/OpenWebUI-Monitor/README.md

 Fill in your deployed OpenWebUI Monitor backend domain or IP address accessible within the OpenWebUI container.
 For example `http://[host local ip]:7878`, where `7878` is the default port for OpenWebUI Monitor.

+### 3. Why can't I see users in the user management page?

+OpenWebUI Monitor will only start tracking a user’s information after the user makes their first chat request.

 <h2>Gallery</h2>

 ![](https://github.com/user-attachments/assets/63f23bfd-f271-41e8-a71c-2016be1d501a)